-Over the past 30 plus years, Houston personal injury attorney Richard LaGarde has successfully represented many victims of brain injuries in both Texas and Louisiana.
+Over the past 30 plus years, Houston personal injury attorney Richard LaGarde has successfully represented many victims of brain injuries in Texas, Florida, and Louisiana.
 Mr. LaGarde is board certified by the Texas Board of Legal Specialization in both Civil Trial and Personal Injury Trial law, a distinction achieved by less than 1/2 of 1% of Texas attorneys.
 Below are answers to some frequently asked questions.
 By clicking on the + symbols, you can get Mr. LaGarde’s answers to those questions.

 Brain Injury FAQs